alegradi/linux_cheat_sheets/kubernetes/application_lifecycle_management.md

 kubectl rollout undo deployment/myapp-deployment  (to undo an upgrade and roll back to previous state)

 ## Commands and args
-Anything you would specify as an argument in `docker run` should go to:
+Anything you would specify as an argument in `docker run` will go to:
 ```
 spec:
   containers: